Skip to main content

 Search Modes

 The Sample Browser’s search bar has three modes that change how your query is interpreted.
-Switch between them with the toggle above the search bar, or press Tab while the input is focused.
+Switch between them with the toggle in the toolbar, or press Tab while the input is focused.
 Each panel remembers its own mode in your dock layout.
 The ? button at the end of the search bar opens a quick reference with the same info.

 ModeHow it worksTriggerCost

-Find (default)Filters by filename and tokensLive as you typeFree
+Find (default)Filters by filename and tokensLive as you typeFree, offline

-PromptAI semantic search — describe any sound in plain EnglishEnter or Search button5 credits
+PromptAI semantic search — describe any sound in plain EnglishEnter or Search buttonUnlimited on paid plans (fair-use); 100 starter searches on Demo Room

-InstantOn-device matching using a local model — fast but less accurate than PromptEnter or Search buttonFree
+InstantOn-device matching using a local model — fast but less accurate than PromptEnter or Search buttonFree, offline

 • Find is best when you know the sample name or want to scope by tokens.
 Fully offline.